westonea252/KillerHomeLab/PKI_Enterprise_CA_With_OCSP_1-Workstation/README.md

 Parameters that support changes
 - Admin Username.
 Enter a valid Admin Username
 - Admin Password.
 Enter a valid Admin Password
-- Location1.
-Enter a Valid Azure Region based on which Cloud (AzureCloud, AzureUSGovernment, etc...) you are using.
 - Naming Convention.
 Enter a name that will be used as a naming prefix for (Servers, VNets, etc) you are using.
 - Sub DNS Domain.
 OPTIONALLY, enter a valid DNS Sub Domain.
 (Example:  sub1. or sub1.sub2.
 This entry must end with a DOT )
 - Sub DNS BaseDN.
 OPTIONALLY, enter a valid DNS Sub Base DN.
 (Example:  DC=sub1, or DC=sub1,DC=sub2,    This entry must end with a COMMA )